What is Holistic Wellness vs. Integrative Medicine?

 Here at Rejuvenate You, Dr. Paula performs extensive screenings during every Integrative Medical Consultation.
 Asking patients about life events, personal history, and stress levels lets her get a clear view of you as a whole person.

-As an integrative medical practitioner, Dr. Paula can’t wait to discuss your wellness goals and help identify new strategies and approaches, so give us a call or schedule a session today!
+Dr. Paula is a holistic doctor practicing right here in Columbus.
+She can’t wait to discuss your wellness goals and help identify new strategies and approaches, so give us a call, schedule a session, or learn more about integrative medicine today!

 In addition to integrative medical consultations, we offer a variety of other health and wellness services to help start you on the path to a better you.